About the Fund

 2020 Round recipients

 On 5 August 2020, the ACMA announced the recipients of the $5 million 2020 Round of the Regional and Small Publishers Innovation Fund.
-This will support 41 small and regional publishers and content service providers of public interest journalism.
+This supported 41 small and regional publishers and content service providers of public interest journalism.

 About the 2020 Round

-- The 2020 Round will provide up to $5 million in grants to regional and metropolitan publishers and content service providers of public interest journalism.
+- The 2020 Round provided up to $5 million in grants to regional and metropolitan publishers and content service providers of public interest journalism.

-- It is separate to the Public Interest News Gathering (PING) program.
+- It was separate to the Public Interest News Gathering (PING) program.

 Updated summary of 2020 Round